wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 <strong>CAUTION:</strong> Be extremely cautious in upgrading to the 3.0 version, as it represents a MAJOR departure from the 2.X versions!
 The styling, especially, has been affected.
 If you have customized your installation, you'll probably need to redo it.
 We recommend that you create a custom "theme," by modifying one of the supplied themes.

 Additionally, Version 3.0 of the plugin requires a root server version of 1.10.3 or greater.
+After May 19, 2013, it will require version 2.0 or greater (1.10.3 will no longer work, due to Google forcefully deprecating their maps API).

 == Installation ==